-Upon successful completion of this course, students are expected to be able to: read, identify and analyze financial statements as a support in the decision making process in the business; interpret financial statement to improve financial health of the firm; analyze managerial problems and apply appropriate managerial accounting processes and techniques to support management in selecting business decisions and solving business problems.
+Upon successful completion of this course, students are expected to be able to: explain the functions of each financial report and statement in firms’ decision making; analyze financial statements as part of the decision-making process; interpret the results of a financial statement analysis to improve the financial health of a firm; explain the functions of management accounting and its applications; and apply appropriate managerial accounting approaches to solve complex managerial problems.

 Published at : Updated